SH0816/3D-PML-FEM/README.md

 You need to select the mpi run command based on your environment, as shown below:
 mpiexe -n numpro(Number of processes) ./main

+# Citation
+If you use this code for your research, please cite the paper.